vikingdata/articles/databases/snowflake/techniques/Events_Python_Snowflake.md

 ```

-The following sql will show an exceptions caught and logged by python udf.
+The following sql will show an exception caught and logged by python udf.
+You cannot write to the "home" directory.
+It should catch the error.

 ```sql